leontov/pilot/README.md

 ## Demo playbook

 For investor-grade demonstrations and product validation scenarios, consult [`docs/demos.md`](docs/demos.md).
 The playbook now outlines seventy-eight curated demos, associated KPIs, and exact launch instructions for Kolibri Studio and the public HTTP API.

+## Technical documentation

+For a subsystem-by-subsystem walkthrough of the runtime, storage, AI loop, HTTP shell, and tooling, read the [technical overview](docs/architecture.md).
+It links source files, configuration surfaces, and test harnesses so contributors can quickly orient themselves within the decimal-native codebase.